rgglez/rgglez/README.md

   <img src="https://img.shields.io/github/followers/rgglez?style=flat">
 </p>

-Welcome to my GitHub!
+Welcome to my profile!
 I'm a computer science enthusiast with a special interest in programming and systems administration.

-Here, you'll find various code snippets that I hope you'll find either useful or instructive.
-The code includes components for Yii, Svelte, Go, Python, PHP and some other languages and frameworks, as well as several utilities and other helpful resources.
+This repository collection features software written in Javascript, Go, Python, and PHP, with significant experience demonstrated in frameworks such as Yii and Svelte.

 ---